 Q. Aren't you erecting barriers to accessing capacity that aren't in your tariff?

 A. No. Virtually every computer system requires a password and an understanding about the use of the system.
 Pipelines have long required agreements for accessing EBBs/websites.
 There are also agreements for using EDI (Electronic Trading Partner Agreements).
 These agreements describe security and other basic issues of using an electronic medium, they do not address the substance of transactions (in this case transportation).
 EnronOnLine, like an third-party provider, requires a password agreement.
 It is simple and free to get an Enron On Line password.

+OUTSTANDING AS USUAL—GOOD LUCK IN DC!